louai111/Baby-Incubator-System/README.md

 This project integrates Arduino and Python to create a comprehensive health monitoring system that tracks multiple vital parameters—such as heart rate, SpO₂ levels, temperature, and humidity—alongside jaundice detection using an RGB color sensor.
 Additionally, the system serves as a **basic incubator controller** by monitoring and regulating temperature and humidity, which are essential for neonatal care.
 Data collected by Arduino from the sensors is transmitted to a computer, where a Python PyQt-based interface visualizes ECG signals in real-time.

+Our incubator system draws inspiration from the paper "Designing a Low-Cost Multifunctional Infant Incubator" by Kevin Tran, Aaron Gibson, Don Wong, Dagmawi Tilahun, Nicholas Selock, Theresa Good, Geetha Ram, Leah Tolosa, Michael Tolosa, Yordan Kostov, and others.
+This study outlines innovative approaches to neonatal care, focusing on cost-effective, modular designs, and infection control measures.
+By integrating the scientifically proven methods described in the paper, we have ensured that our incubator aligns with evidence-based best practices, making it practical and impactful in addressing critical challenges in low-resource settings.

 ![My Image](Incubator_Design.png)

 This figure demonstrates the modularity and cost-efficiency of the design.
 It illustrates how the disposable infant chamber is made from insulated cardboard and flat-packed for easy assembly.
 This chamber integrates seamlessly with a reusable control module that includes temperature regulation and power systems.
 Additionally, an optional cooling module, designed to accommodate diverse environmental needs, can be attached to enhance functionality.